 At the end of every time interval, equal in length to the Chilled Water Plant Reset time step (see Section 5.20.5.2.a) plus 5 minutes, execute the following reset:

-After the initial time interval, reset CWSTsp down 1°F.
+After the initial time interval, reset CWSTsp down [UNITS [0.5°C] [1°F]].

 There is no history when the plant is first enabled, so a direction to reset must be picked arbitrarily.

-For each subsequent time interval, reset CWSTsp down by 1°F if CWST is no more than 0.5°F above present setpoint, tower fan speed command is less than 95%, CHWST setpoint has not increased relative to the setpoint at the end of the previous interval, and either:
+For each subsequent time interval, reset CWSTsp down by [UNITS [0.5°C] [1°F]] if CWST is no more than [UNITS [0.3°C] [0.5°F]] above present setpoint, tower fan speed command is less than 95%, CHWST setpoint has not increased relative to the setpoint at the end of the previous interval, and either:

 CWSTsp had reset down in the previous time interval and EffCh+T is now less than at the previous setpoint change.